 The government has provided information about the new regulations and tax rules to employers, but at least one company isn't happy about the change.
 Caterpillar, the construction equipment manufacturer, estimates that merely extending coverage to dependents would cost $20 million, in addition to the costs of enacting the rest of the legislation [sources: Jonsson, Tully].
 It remains to be seen whether employers will opt out of providing coverage to dependents at all, but the White House remains hopeful that businesses will continue to do so.
 After all, a good health insurance plan has always been a way to attract the best and brightest workers.

-To learn more about other provisions in the new health care legislation, see the links on the next page.
+To learn more about other provisions in the new health care legislation, see the links below.

 - Alonso-Zaldivar, Ricardo.
 "New Coverage for Young Adults Will Raise Premiums."
 Associated Press; ABC News.
 May 10, 2010.
 (May 10, 2010)http://abcnews.go.com/Business/wireStory?id=10605909